HMAS Anzac (D59): Operational history

 During late 1953 and early 1954, Anzac was assigned to Queen Elizabeth II's coronation tour.
 The destroyer carried the Queen, the Duke of Edinburgh, and other members of the Royal Party during visits to locations in Queensland, then Papua and New Guinea.

 Anzac operated during the Malayan Emergency.
 Following an overhaul of the RAN battle honours system, the destroyer was retroactively awarded a second honour to recognise this: "Malaya 1956".

 Between 1956 and 1959, the destroyer was deployed on several occasions to serve with the Far East Strategic Reserve.

 In September 1960, Anzac was performing gunnery exercises with sister ship HMAS Tobruk.
 A malfunction in Anzac's gun direction equipment negated the deliberate 6° mis-aiming of her guns, with the resulting shell hitting Tobruk and doing enough damage to the destroyer to make repairs uneconomical.
 Two of Anzac's personnel were charged by the Naval Board, while Tobruk was decommissioned a month later.

 In March 1961, Anzac completed conversion into a training ship.
 This conversion included the removal of several weapons systems, including the second 4.5-inch turret, and the conversion of the freed space to classrooms and training spaces.
 Cadet midshipmen from the RAN training facility at HMAS Creswell and supplementary list midshipmen (and in later years, trainees from the RAN's Papua New Guinea Division and from the Singapore Armed Forces) were embarked on three-month stints to receive practical experience and training in naval operations and duties.
 Training cruises typically occurred through the South Pacific, with several port visits to broaden the trainees' cultural horizons.

 During February and March 1963, Anzac served as escort for Queen Elizabeth II and the Royal Yacht Britannia during the royal tour of Australia.
 In October, Anzac accompanied the troop transport Sydney on a training cruise in northern Queensland waters.
 During May and June 1964, the destroyer embarked the Governor-General, Viscount De L'Isle for a visit to the territories of Papua and New Guinea.
 In September 1965, Anzac and the carrier Melbourne escorted Sydney on the outbound leg of her second troop-transport voyage to Vietnam.
 On 21 May 1968, Anzac and Sydney left Brisbane on the latter's eleventh of twenty-five Vietnam voyages.
 The ships arrived at Vũng Tàu on 1 June, and returned to Brisbane on 13 June.
 During 1969, Anzac visited Tahiti and Western Samoa, and was in New Zealand for the bicentenary of James Cook's landing at Poverty Bay.
 In 1970, the destroyer was part of another bicentenary celebration of Cook's first voyage of discovery; this time at Cook's last Australian landfall at Possession Island.
 During the training cruises of the ship's final years, Anzac visited Papua New Guinea, Fiji, and New Zealand.

-HMAS Anzac escorted HMS Britannia during the Commonwealth Games held in Christchurch NZ during 1974 berthing at Lyttleton Harbour.
+HMAS Anzac escorted HMS Britannia during the Commonwealth Games held in Christchurch NZ during 1974 berthing at Lyttelton Harbour.